micmejia/bible-dump/NKJV/Zephaniah/Zeph 3.md

 Her princes in her midst _are_ roaring lions; Her judges _are_ evening wolves That leave not a bone till morning.

 ###### 4
-Her prophets are insolent, treacherous people; Her priests have [^a]polluted the sanctuary, They have done violence to the law.
+Her prophets are insolent, treacherous people; Her priests have polluted the sanctuary, They have done violence to the law.

 ###### 5
-The Lord _is_ righteous in her midst, He will do no unrighteousness. [^b]Every morning He brings His justice to light; He never fails, But the unjust knows no shame.
+The Lord _is_ righteous in her midst, He will do no unrighteousness.
+Every morning He brings His justice to light; He never fails, But the unjust knows no shame.

 ###### 6
 "I have cut off nations, Their fortresses are devastated; I have made their streets desolate, With none passing by.
 Their cities are destroyed; _There is_ no one, no inhabitant.

 ###### 7
 I said, 'Surely you will fear Me, You will receive instruction'-- So that her dwelling would not be cut off, _Despite_ everything for which I punished her.
-But [^c]they rose early and corrupted all their deeds. ## A Faithful Remnant
+But they rose early and corrupted all their deeds. ## A Faithful Remnant

 ###### 8
-"Therefore wait for Me," says the Lord, "Until the day I rise up [^d]for plunder; My determination _is_ to gather the nations To My assembly of kingdoms, To pour on them My indignation, All My fierce anger; All the earth shall be devoured With the fire of My jealousy.
+"Therefore wait for Me," says the Lord, "Until the day I rise up for plunder; My determination _is_ to gather the nations To My assembly of kingdoms, To pour on them My indignation, All My fierce anger; All the earth shall be devoured With the fire of My jealousy.

 ###### 9
-"For then I will restore to the peoples a pure [^e]language, That they all may call on the name of the Lord, To serve Him with one accord.
+"For then I will restore to the peoples a pure language, That they all may call on the name of the Lord, To serve Him with one accord.

 ###### 10
 From beyond the rivers of Ethiopia My worshipers, The daughter of My dispersed ones, Shall bring My offering.